wpwupingwp/OGU/README.md

     _However, for the convenience of the user, BarcodeFinder will use "guest@example.com" if the user does not provide an email address._

+* -exclude option

+    Use this option to use negative option.
+For instance, "-exclude Zea [organism]" (do not include quotation marks) will add " NOT (Zea[organism])" to the query.

+    This option can be useful for exclude specific taxon.
+    ```
+    -taxon Zea -exclude "Zea mays"[organism]
+    ```
+    This will query all records in genus *Zea* while records of *Zea mays* will be exclude.

+    For much more complex exclude options, please consider to use "Advance search" in Genbank website.
 * -gene name

     The gene's name which the user wants to query in Genbank.
 If the user